View Document Text

 LNW’s fees are exclusive of all transaction fees, custodial fees, and direct investment manager fees or costs

-funds, exchange traded funds, managed accounts, investment partnerships or similar.
-All such fees and
+mutual funds, exchange traded funds, managed accounts, investment partnerships or similar.
+All such fees

 6. Performance Based Fees and Side-by-Side Management